 No. DRM (Digital Rights Management software) doesn’t actually discourage pirates.
 All it does is inconvenience honest readers who wish to transfer files between personal devices.
 If you see our books being sold with DRM on a third-party site, the DRM has been added without our permission.

 Since we're a boutique publisher, our focus is on quality over quantity.
-The average novel spends about six months in active production at Riptide, and our staff is small.
-This means we won't be releasing several new books a week.
-Rather, we'll release one new title every week or so.
-Look for our new releases on Mondays—a perfect pick-me-up to get you through the long week ahead!
+This means that we'll usually release just one new title a week, but oh boy will it be a good one!
+Some weeks may see two new releases, and only very very rarely will a week see no release.
+Look for our new releases on Mondays—a perfect pick-me-up to get you through the long week ahead.

 The Riptide Publishing newsletter, Making Waves, is one of the best ways to keep abreast of all our new releases, specials, and news.
 We'll also give away free stuff in every newsletter: excerpts, prizes, maybe even an exclusive short story from one of your favorite Riptide authors!

 Of course, we'll never give your email to anyone else or use it for anything but our newsletter, which we send out, on average, once each week, usually on Saturday.

 If you don't want to miss any of the fun, be sure to sign up for Making Waves now in the box on the right side of our webpage.

 Yes and thank you!
 Small presses live and die on the recommendations of happy readers.

 On every book page, you'll find social media sharing buttons for Twitter, Facebook, and more.
 Coming soon, we'll also have a "Recommend" button, and when you click that, we'll email your friend a link to the recommended title.
 We do not store this information, so you don't have to worry about your friend's email being added to our mailing list.
 That will never happen.